astronomer/airflow-guides/guides/cross-dag-dependencies.md

     start_task >> trigger_dependent_dag >> end_task
 ```

-In the following graph view, you can see that the `trigger_dependent_dag` task in the middle is the `TriggerDagRunOperator`, which runs the `dependent-dag`.
+In the following graph view, you can see that the `trigger_dependent_dag` task in the middle is the TriggerDagRunOperator, which runs the `dependent-dag`.

 ![Trigger DAG Graph](https://assets2.astronomer.io/main/guides/cross-dag-dependencies/trigger_dag_run_graph.png)